p4lang/bf-p4c/p4-tests/README.md

       --name easy_ternary --ptfdir p4-tests/p4_14/easy_ternary.ptf \
       --test-only test.SimpleTest

+When running a STF test with PTF (aka STF2PTF), you need to use `p4-tests/tools/stf/` as the `--ptfdir` and provide the path to the .stf file with `--stftest`:

+    sudo ./p4-tests/ptf_runner.py --testdir $P4C_OUTPUT/ --name <prog_name> \
+      --ptfdir p4-tests/tools/stf/ --test-only --stftest <path to .stf file>

 Often you may need to run bf_switchd in GDB.
 Because of the P4Runtime gRPC server, you will need to ignore `SIG36` by typing `handle SIG36 noprint nostop` at the GDB prompt.